SAFETY FEATURES

 NAME

-"Wayport" and "Wayports" describes a futuristic nationwide aviation system.
-Terms are
+and "Wayports" describes a futuristic nationwide aviation system.
+Terms are needed to differentiate

-airports to contrast their purposes for public understanding, marketing and development.
-The term "Interstate
+their purposes for public understanding, marketing and development.
+The term "Interstate Aviation

-Aviation System" is important because the public can relate it to the Interstate Highway System
+System" is important because the public can relate it to the Interstate Highway System and see

-and see its value as a nationwide system.
-The term “Wayports” has been discussed extensively in worldwide
+its value as a nationwide system.
+The term “Wayports” has been discussed extensively in worldwide media,

 LOCATION-HOW MANY